Home | About RAC | Staff | Leigh Winter

 Leigh Winter

-Grants Operations Assistant
+Grants Operations Manager

-Winter earned an MFA in Sculpture with a minor in Art Criticism from Pratt Institute and a BFA in Design with an emphasis in Metalsmithing from the University of Kansas.
+Leigh earned an MFA in Sculpture with a minor in Art Criticism from Pratt Institute and a BFA in Design with an emphasis in Metalsmithing from the University of Kansas.
 She also has a Certificate in Career Counseling from New York University.